TheOdinProject/curriculum/advanced_html_css/animation/transitions.md

 It's time to dive into the exciting world of CSS transitions and give your HTML elements some slick transformations!

-### Learning outcomes
+### Lesson overview

-* What a CSS transition is and when to use it
+- What a CSS transition is and when to use it
-* Know what CSS properties are animatable and which ones are not
+- Know what CSS properties are animatable and which ones are not
-* How to make sure your transitions are smooth and performant
+- How to make sure your transitions are smooth and performant

 ### Transitions